+LightHouse Pre-Audit Questionnaire

-Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) PREA Incident review form
+Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA)

+PREA Incident review form

-Facility Director
+LightHouse Director

 Vice President of Justice Services

-Manager of Reentry Services
+Director of Reentry Operations

 PREA Coordinator

 Indicator (a).
 Policy 900.00 Staff and Resident Sexual Misconduct (page 21) set forth the obligation to have a critical review of all incidents of sexual abuse unless the allegation has been unfounded.
-The agency policy goes beyond the standard requirement as it requires reviews of sexual harassment cases in addition to the sexual abuse cases.
-There have been no claims of sexual abuse or harassment since McGrath reopened in June of 2019.
+"The facility shall conduct a sexual abuse or sexual harassment incident review at the conclusion of every sexual abuse/harassment investigation, including where the allegation has not been substantiated" The agency policy goes beyond the standard requirement as it requires reviews of sexual harassment cases in addition to the sexual abuse cases.
+There have been no claims of sexual abuse at LightHouse in the past three years.

 Indicator (b).
 Policy 900.00 states the review will normally occur within 30 days of the conclusion of an investigation.
-Without a complaint, the Auditor can only assess the timeliness based on policy language and interviews with senior management staff
+Without a complaint, the Auditor can only assess the timeliness based on policy language and interviews with senior management staff.

 Indicator (c).
 The review team would include the agency and facility management, including the PREA Coordinator, Case Managers, and include the input of information obtained from law enforcement or community medical or mental health service providers.
 The Facility Director also reported the Agency PREA Coordinator would be invited to the review.
+The Director of Reentry Operation will also complete a critical review of the incident.

 Indicator (d).
-The CRJ policy 900.00 (pages21-22) defines the elements to be considered by the review team consistent with this indicator's requirement.
-In addition to the policy, the Auditor was able to see the intended form used to record the information discussed.
-The Auditor also confirmed with the Facility Director and the PREA Coordinator the elements that would be discussed.
+The CRJ policy 900.00 (pages 21-22) defines the elements to be considered by the review team consistent with this indicator's requirement.
+The Policy states, "The review team shall: